informatics-isi-edu/ermresolve/README.md

 NOTE: for those uncomfortable with enabling `httpd_execmem`, the alternative is to only use plain `http://` URLs in the configured targets.
 Unfortunately, the Python `requests` library seems to require `httpd_execmem` when using HTTPS protocol to talk to ERMrest.
+However, using `http://` URLs creates problems with the Safari browser if your server subsequently issues redirects to bounce clients to an equivalent `https:` URL; Safari will drop the necessary fragment-identifier portion of Chaise URLs and fail to redirect to a working Chaise record page!

 If you enable authenticated requests, the named `"credential_file"` in the configuration must also be readable by the service, e.g. by adding